pixelbath/PicoStuff/README.md

 # PicoStuff
 Feeling Pico, might delete later idk.

-To build, you .Net Core is required.
+To build, .Net Core is required.
 Then run `dotnet build` in the project folder.

 ## What It Is
 Basically, it's a chunk parser/extractor for `pico8.dat`.
 I suppose this readme will also contain any information I've discovered about the contents or format.